ThokozileKhosa/COS801_Project/README.md

 # COS801 Final Project: Abnormal Crowd Surveillance Behavior Detection Using 3D CNNs

 ## Aim
-The goal of this project is to implement a deep learning model using 3D convolutional neural networks to process video data to enable the detection and identification of abnormal behavior in video surveillance scenarios.
+The goal of this project is to implement a deep learning model using 3D convolutional neural networks to process video data to enable the detection and identification of abnormal behaviour in video surveillance scenarios.

 ## Methodology